Tien79/railroad-diagrams/live/doc/readme.md

 - Generate a tree representation of the grammar (guess it's an AST somehow)
 - Generate a function basis to parse the grammar laguage and the associated core function basis to actually validate any corresponding statements

-## The Core Functional Basis definition
+## The Core Functional Basis composition

 | Function              | Description                                                                                            |
 | --------------------- |--------------------------------------------------------------------------------------------------------|